SettleAPI/settle-developer-docs/docs/api/merchant/payment-request-outcome.md

 * Length <= 64
 * Regexp: ^\[a-zA-Z0-9_.-]+$

-Local transaction id for POS.
+Local transaction ID for POS.
 This must be unique for the POS.

 #### tid